By Steven Granich, LCSW, MPA, DSW

 Since the Tarasoff case in 1974, duty to warn and duty to protect have become important as concepts in the field of social work and other helping disciplines.
 Being able to protect potential victims from harm and protecting clients from self-harm have become ethical obligations in social work practice.
 This area needs to be explored and understood by social work practitioners, educators, and social work students.
 Duty to warn and duty to protect have ethical implications for all social workers.

 Walcott, Cerundolo, and Beck (2001) describe the facts of the Tarasoff case.
-Prosenjit Poddar and Tatiana Tarasoff were students at UCLA.
+Prosenjit Poddar and Tatiana Tarasoff were students at UC Berkeley.
 Poddar stated to the university health science psychologist that he intended to kill an unnamed woman, who was identified as Tatiana Tarasoff.
 Although the psychotherapist did not directly warn Tarasoff or the family, the psychologist notified the police, who interviewed Poddar for commitment.
-The police only warned Tarasoff to stay away.
-After Poddar returned for the summer from Brazil, he murdered Tatiana with a knife.
+The police only warned Poddar to stay away from Tarasoff.
+After Tarasoff returned from a summer in Brazil, Poddar murdered Tatiana with a knife.
 Tarasoff’s family sued the campus police and the university health service for negligence.
 Walcott, Cerundolo, and Beck (2001) cite the second Tarasoff case, establishing a duty to protect.

 When a therapist determines, or pursuant to the standards of his profession should determine, that his patient presents a serious danger of violence to another, he incurs an obligation to use reasonable care to protect the intended victim against such danger.
 The discharge of the duty may require the therapist to take one or more various steps, depending on the nature of the case.
 Thus, it may call for him to warn the intended victim or others likely to appraise the victims of that danger, to notify the police or take whatever steps are reasonably necessary under the circumstances (p.
 340).